 Doing this meant my meditation sessions then became really productive time.

 I could analyse my progress and note when it wasn’t going as well as I’d like (which was often in the beginning).

 I could rid myself of irritations and frustrations because I hadn’t fixed the problem (yet).

 I could work out why problems were still happening and come up with new ideas.
 Or refresh and strengthen the previous strategies I’d been using.

-Print it off, have a read and put the tips into action today, then monitor how your meditation changes as a result.
-If you’ve got any questions about it, I’d love to hear from you.
-I’ll answer them as soon as I can.
+If you’ve got any questions about how I did any of the above, I’d love to hear from you.
+I’ll answer your emails as soon as I can. xx Annya